Physician Group Opposes Youth Gender Transition Surgery— Plastic surgeons support waiting until patients are at least 19 years old

 discriminatory, it also places persons with disabilities in a much more vulnerable position.

 The lawsuit makes several other important points.
-I suggest anyone concerned with this issue read them all, especially those of us fighting assisted suicide laws before they are introduced in our own states.
+I suggest anyone concerned with this issue read them all, especially those of us fighting assisted suicide laws.

 Forgiveness is a Decision, Not a Feeling